Alozi/animation-playground/README.md

-# React Route Practice
+# React Animation Playground

-This is a React Route Practice web application built with React.
-The goal of this project practice with react-router-dom library.
-Also I added authentification to React app and practiced working in the backend.
+This is a React Animation Playground web application built with React.
+The goal of this project practice with framer-motion library.

 ![Screenshot with app](/public/screencapture.png)